mgoldgirsh/russian-conversion/README.md

 python3 russian_conversion_process
 ```
 <br>
-Once the process is running you can start typing in English and then click the __spacebar__ to transform the text into Russian.
+Once the process is running you can start typing in English and then click the __spacebar__ key to transform the text into Russian.
 To exit the process click the __esc__ key on your keyboard.

 ## Things to Add (WIP Project)